User Guide

 Range Capability

-The EV replacement fulfills the daily driving range requirement of the current fleet vehicle without the need to charge on-route during the day.
+The EV replacement fulfills the daily driving range requirement of the current fleet vehicle without the need to charge en-route during the day.
 If the EV cannot meet the range requirement, the EV is not recommended as a replacement.

 Charging Viability